IPVERSE (IPV) Price Tops $0.0104

-IPVERSE (IPV) traded 0.6% higher against the US dollar during the one day period ending at 15:00 PM ET on April 14th.
-Over the last week, IPVERSE has traded 1% higher against the US dollar.
-IPVERSE has a total market cap of $467.10 million and $893,755.17 worth of IPVERSE was traded on exchanges in the last 24 hours.
-One IPVERSE token can now be bought for $0.0104 or 0.00000034 BTC on popular cryptocurrency exchanges.
+IPVERSE (IPV) traded up 0.2% against the US dollar during the 24 hour period ending at 18:00 PM ET on April 15th.
+IPVERSE has a market cap of $467.10 million and approximately $906,249.39 worth of IPVERSE was traded on exchanges in the last 24 hours.
+In the last week, IPVERSE has traded up 0.2% against the US dollar.
+One IPVERSE token can now be bought for approximately $0.0104 or 0.00000034 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.